SidharthArya/SidharthArya/AWESOME-STARS.md

 ## Shell

+- [Fmstrat/winapps](https://github.com/Fmstrat/winapps) - Run Windows apps such as Microsoft Office/Adobe in Linux (Ubuntu/Fedora) and GNOME/KDE as if they were a part of the native OS, including Nautilus integration.
 - [gohugoio/hugoThemes](https://github.com/gohugoio/hugoThemes) - A curated directory of Hugo themes
 - [leahneukirchen/hrmpf](https://github.com/leahneukirchen/hrmpf) - hrmpf rescue system, built on Void Linux
 - [BastilleBSD/bastille](https://github.com/BastilleBSD/bastille) - Bastille is an open-source system for automating deployment and management of containerized applications on FreeBSD.